BuoyantIO/service-mesh-academy/l5d-certificate-management/README.md

     issuer certificate is not valid anymore.
 Expired on 2022-08-24T02:30:32Z see https://linkerd.io/2.12/checks/#l5d-identity-issuer-cert-is-time-valid for hints

 **In short**: _don't let your certificates expire_.
-This is important enough that we'll shortly be talking about automating rotation -- and, unfortunately, expired certificates are **the** most common reason for Linkerd outages in the real world.
+Unfortunately, expired certificates are **the** most common reason for Linkerd outages in the real world.
+(This is why we'll shortly be talking about automating rotation.)

 <!-- @wait_clear -->

-For manual rotation, the first thing you need is the new certificates to switch to, so we'll start by using `step` to generate new certificates.
-We'll give this set shorter expiry times -- shorter expirations make our environment more secure and robust.
+Rotation, remember, means swapping certificates out, so the first thing to do for manual rotation is to generate the new certificates to use.
+We'll use `step` for this, and we'll give this set shorter expiry times.
+This improves the security of our environment:

-* Key compromises might happen more often than you think.
-Private keys need to be carefully managed, and they should be rotated as often as possible for your environment to avoid compromises.
-This is especially true with the issuer certificates, since their private keys typically live in the cluster.
+* Key compromises can happen more often than you think, and you generally won't know when they do.
+Rotating certs often - especially issuer certificates, since their private keys need to live in the cluster - helps mitigate the effect of any compromise.

 * Also, in many environments you'll have to deal with certificates getting revoked.
 If your trust anchor gets revoked by the corporate security